-When you and your organization wish to apply for support from Egmont, you need to go through a few steps.
+When you and your organization wish to apply for support from Egmont, you need to go through a few of steps.
+Find all information below.

 Before submitting a formal application, start by sending us a short digital enquiry describing the project idea.
 This way, you will know relatively quickly if the initiative has the potential to receive support from the Egmont Foundation.